 Making Bias Binding Tutorial

-Making double or single fold bias tape seems intimidating at first but it is really easy once you get the hang of it.
+Making double or single fold bias binding seems intimidating at first but it is really easy once you get the hang of it.
+This making bias binding tutorial will help you with the process.
 The beauty of making your own is that you can coordinate it with whatever you are making instead of being limited to the solid colors generally available in your local fabric store.
 This post contains affiliate links that if you click on them and make a purchase I may receive a small commission at no extra cost to you.

 The standard rule of thumb is that ¼ yard of fabric will get you about 4 yards of double fold bias tape and ½ yard of single fold bias tape.
 A little bit of fabric really does go a long way when it comes to making bias tape.
 Keep in mind that the purpose of making bias tape is that it stretches so it can be used to bind all kinds of shapes and remain flat.